cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Note that not only do you keep information about players, but you also keep a copy of games.
-This is to get around a current limitation of CosmJs, where you can not get information about a game that has just been erased from the latest state.
-In practice you would need to query about this game at an earlier block height, but this is not available yet.
-Even then, nodes may prune old state.
-In particular, nodes may prune the old state if they migrate.
-So even with the ability to query at an earlier block height, you are at the mercy of the nodes' goodwill.
+Not only does this keep information about players, it also keeps a copy of games.
+This gets around a current limitation of CosmJs, where you cannot get information about a game that has just been erased from the latest state.
+In practice you would need to query the game at an earlier block height, but this functionality is not available.
+Note that nodes may prune the old state, especially if they migrate, which may unpredictably impact any query at an earlier block height.

 <HighlightBox type="info">